What do I do if I need legal assistance?

 Do you offer assistance to organizations applying for 501(c)(3) status?

 Yes, Pro Bono Partnership can assist new groups with incorporation and obtaining tax-exempt status.
-Pro Bono Partnership charges an internal processing fee for this service – $595.
+As explained below, Pro Bono Partnership charges a non-refundable administrative fee of $595.
 The organization should also be prepared to pay filing fees at the state and federal level.
 Please visit our Request Legal Assistance page if you would like assistance with formation.

 What happens after my screening meeting?